 I gave the Saris H3 an extensive test ride using both Zwift and Trainerroad.
 I was impressed by the overall riding experienced, when compared to its main competitors.
 I love several things about the model, not to mention its stability on the floor, the overall responsiveness, and the relatively quiet noise level.

 Being a big guy who likes to ride hard, I am a stickler when it comes to a unit that is wobbly, connects poorly or loses its connection, or is too noisy at high wattage.
 While the old H2 model was highly-competent but had a couple shortcomings, including excessive noise at higher power.
-Based on my test rides, I think the H3 addressed them all and is right up there with, if not above, the best of the best.
+Based on my test rides, I think the H3 addressed the shortcoming and is right up there with the Tacx models, which have always been the gold standard for noise.

 There are some who think that Saris just just kind of keeping pace with the competitive landscape, but we think the H3 is a product they should be proud of, and at the peak of the market in terms of performance.